Diamond Shapes | Which one are you? March 25, 2017 14:20

 - Avoid chemicals such as bleach and chlorine, or anything highly acidic as these chemicals can break down and discolor or weaken the base metals in a ring.

-- Bring your ring in once every year for routine check-ups and professional cleaning!
-Our clients can schedule a free cleaning and check-up by emailing: info@theclassicgem to coordinate a visit.
+- Get it serviced professionally.
+Bring your ring in once every year for routine check-ups and professional cleaning!
+Our clients can schedule a free cleaning and maintenance check-up by emailing: info@theclassicgem to coordinate a visit, or scheduling time.

-- Click here for DIY ring cleaning tips at the comfort of you own home or office!
+- Click here for DIY ring cleaning tips at the comfort of your own home or office.